Exploring hidden sectors with two-particle angular correlations at future $e^{+}e^{-}$ colliders: Analysis at Detector Level

-To evaluate the feasibility of detecting the HV signal in $e^+e^-$ colliders, we relied on the \Pythia Monte Carlo event generator~\cite{Sjostrand_2015}.
-Fast detector simulations were performed using the \textsc{SGV} tool~\cite{berggren2012sgv} and the geometry and acceptances corresponding to the large model of the ILD concept for the International Linear Collider (ILC) as described in \cite{ILDConceptGroup:2020sfq}.
-The simulated events are provided in the same event model as used by the ILD concept group, and the tools available in the \textsc{ILCSoft} package are used for the event reconstruction and analysis.
-The ILD reconstruction is based on the so-called Particle Flow approach, which aims to reconstruct all individual particles produced in the final state via pattern recognition algorithms.
-The reconstructed candidates of single particles are called Particle Flow Objects (PFOs).
-In our study, including detector effects, we first set the center-of-mass energy $\sqrt{s}$ of $e^+e^-$ collisions equal to $250\;\mathrm{GeV}$ to coincide with the planned first commissioning of the collider as a Higgs boson factory.
-The integrated luminosity considered is $\mathcal{L}=2$ ab$^{-1}$ as foreseen for the ILC at $\sqrt{s}=250~\gev$ for unpolarised beams.
-As a further outlook, we extended our study only at particle level up to $\sqrt{s}=500$ GeV and 1 TeV.
-The case of the longitudinally polarised beams will be addressed in future work once this option becomes available.
+Fast detector simulations were performed using the \textsc{SGV} tool~\cite{berggren2012sgv} and the geometry and acceptance { according to the {extended} version of the} model of the ILD concept for the International Linear Collider (ILC), as described in Ref.~\cite{ILDConceptGroup:2020sfq}.
+The simulated events { were} provided in the same event model by the ILD concept group, and the tools available in the {\textsc{ILCSoft} package}~\cite{Gaede:2006pj} { were} used for the event reconstruction and analysis.
+The ILD reconstruction is based on {the particle flow } approach~\cite{Thomson:2009rp}, which {is considered a tool} to reconstruct all individual particles produced in the final state via pattern recognition algorithms. {Then, the} reconstructed candidates { of single} particles are called {particle flow objects} (PFOs).

+In {this} study, { which includes} detector effects, we set the centre-of-mass energy {(c.m.)} $\sqrt{s}$ of $e^+e^-$ collisions equal to $250\;\mathrm{GeV}$ { corresponding to} the planned first commissioning of the collider as a Higgs boson factory.
+As a further outlook, we {extend} our prospective study (this time only at particle level) up to $\sqrt{s}=500$~GeV and 1~TeV.
+The case of longitudinally polarised beams {is planned to} be addressed in future {investigations} {as soon as} this option becomes available.